Skip to Content

 Council Elections

 In South Australia council elections are conducted by postal ballot every four years.
-The next election is scheduled to take place in November 2026.

 Overview